codebyfredrik/technigo-music-site-styled-components/README.md

 When it comes to styling of the project I decided to use Styled Components for a couple of reasons:

-- Generates unique class names for styles
+- Generates unique class names for styles and prevents styling conflicts
 - Dynamic styling is possible with properties or a global theme
 - Automatic vendor prefixing